MatthewJDavis/matthewjdavis.github.io/_posts/2018-11-18-azure-container-instance-teamcity.md

 This creates the AzureAD application and Service Principal the will be used by the TeamCity build step to authenticate to Azure.

-Don't forget that you'll have to import he certificate to the build agent.
+Don't forget that you'll have to import the certificate to the build agent or other machines where you want the Service Principal to be able to authenticate to Azure.

 Export the cert with the private key